 Students should submit their Student Profile Report from the ACT, usually taken in their junior or senior year of high school.
 Those who do not have placement scores, or whose scores are more than four years old, must take an Ozarka College approved placement exam for purposes of course placement.
-Information regarding the placement test may be obtained from a high school counselor or the Testing Center at Ozarka College.
+Information regarding the placement test may be obtained from a high school counselor or the Testing Center at Ozarka College located in the Student Services Center.